tknarr/opendkim-genkeys/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/)

+## Summary

+A tool to help with the generation of DKIM keys for use with OpenDKIM.
+The standard `opendkim-genkey` tool is awkward to use, it only generates key data for a single domain at a time and the file for the public key part that needs populated into the DNS data, while exactly what's needed for use with BIND, isn't in a format usable by the web-based interfaces to most DNS hosting providers.
+It also requires manually updating the DNS information, a significant task when dealing with the common situation of multiple domains.
+This awkwardness occurs repeatedly, since the recommendation for DKIM is that keys be rotated (new keys generated and old keys retired) every month.

+This tool takes a configuration detailing all the domains that need keys and generates all the keys in a single operation, and for supported DNS hosting provider APIs will automatically add the new keys to DNS for you.
+In the process it'll regenerate the two configuration files OpenDKIM needs that depend on the set of domains and keys involved and leave you with reasonably clean `.txt` files containing the DNS information for each domain.
+File names follow a format that should eliminate overwriting of files unless you deliberately ask for that.

+You will need to be familiar with DKIM and have at least a general familiarity with the OpenDKIM package before using this tool.

 ## Usage

     genkeys.py [-h] [-n] [-v] [--no-dns] [selector]